hoist/hoist-connect/README.md

     // bucket returned is the specified bucket
   }
 }).catch(function(err) {
-    // error the specified bucket does no exist
+    // error the specified bucket does not exist
 });
 ```